ADN-DevTech/EntitlementAPI_Inventor/README.md

 * Place the Autodesk.GetUserIdProject.Inventor.addin file in one of the folders that Inventor monitors for AddIn's, e.g. "C:\ProgramData\Autodesk\ApplicationPlugins"

-* In that file modify the information surrounded by the <Assembly></Assembly> tags so that it has the correct location of the GetUserIdProject.dll
+* In that file modify the information surrounded by the &lt;Assembly&gt;&lt;/Assembly&gt; tags so that it has the correct location of the [GetUserIdProject.dll]

 ## License